ampranav17/CARGOVerse_CivicSense-/README.md

 ## Overview

-ContainerVerse is a full-stack autonomous logistics platform that connects vessels, ports, and rail via a real-time AI backbone — replacing fragmented manual workflows with a single, self-healing ecosystem powered by **Claude Sonnet AI**.
+CARGOVerse is a full-stack autonomous logistics platform that connects vessels, ports, and rail via a real-time AI backbone — replacing fragmented manual workflows with a single, self-healing ecosystem powered by **Claude Sonnet AI**.

 | | |
 |---|---|